williamyeny/williamyeny.github.io/content/2025-06-11-dragon-fruit/index.md

 date = 2025-06-11
 +++

-Whenever I ask someone how they feel about dragon fruit, they usually say they don't like it.
+Whenever I ask someone how they feel about dragon fruit, they usually say they don't like them.
 But maybe they've had the wrong dragon fruit.

-The most common variety, and what the nonbeliever probably tried, has pink skin and white flesh.
+The nonbeliever probably tried the most common variety, which has pink skin and white flesh.

 {{ image(src="white-dragon-fruit.jpg") }}

 I don't like this variety of dragon fruit, either.
-The taste is very mild, and sweet in the way LaCroix is flavorful.
-Just... mid.
+It has a mild and disappointing taste, like a can of LaCroix.

 Luckily, there's a far superior variety that most people don't even know about -- the yellow dragon fruit!

 {{ image(src="yellow-dragon-fruit.jpg") }}

 The flesh consistently has this pure sweetness, like the nectar from the honeysuckles I used to pick during elementary school recess.
 And the seeds!
 Bulbous, encased in a thin layer of jelly, and an absolute delight to crunch with the molars.
-I'll devour it all.
-I'm not finished eating until I'm scraping the inside of the skin like a prisoner digging an escape tunnel.
+Every spoonful of the yellow dragon fruit is a blessing.
+I'm not finished eating one until I'm scraping the inside of the skin like a prisoner digging an escape tunnel.

 When I try to convert someone to yellow dragon fruit, I like to throw in a couple dragon fruit facts to frame myself as an authority figure.